orgmanager/orgmanager/readme.md

 ## License

-Licensed under the [Mozilla Public License](LICENSE.md) © 2017 by the OrgManager contributors.
+Licensed under the Mozilla Public License (MPL).
+For more information, checkout the [LICENSE](LICENSE.md).